Orange Crush: Clemson topples No. 1 'Bama for national title

 Swinney's Tigers sealed their status as a superpower, no longer just 1A to Alabama's 1.

-"We're 15-0, we beat the best team ever, nobody's taking that away from us," Clemson All-America defensive tackle Christian Wilkins said.
+"We're 15-0, we beat the best team ever, nobody's taking that away from us," Clemson All-American defensive tackle Christian Wilkins said.

 Two seasons ago it was Deshaun Watson dethroning the Tide with a last-second touchdown pass.
 Clemson's new star quarterback didn't need the late-game heroics.
 The long-haired Lawrence cut though Alabama's defense with the help of another fabulous freshman.
 Justyn Ross made a juggling grab, a one-handed snare and broke a 74-yard touchdown about midway through the third quarter that made it 37-16 and had Swinney high-stepping down the sidelines.